milos-stankovic/symfony_blog/help.md

          for speed.
 To learn more about this and environments, see Environments.

 5. TWIG: The easiest way to use Twig - or many other tools in Symfony - is to extend Symfony's base Controller class:
+6. Entity manager:

+The getDoctrine() method lives inside Symfony’s Controller class, which we’re extending.
+Open up that class to see what this method does:

+// vendor/symfony/symfony/src/Symfony/Bundle/FrameworkBundle/Controller/Controller.php
+public function getDoctrine()
+{
+    return $this->container->get('doctrine');
+}

+The getDoctrine method is just a shortcut to get the service object called doctrine from the container.
+This means that no matter where we are, the process to get the entity manager is always the same: get the container, get the doctrine service, then call getManager on it.

 -------------------------------------------------------------------------------------
 Read/practice about: